JStunning/Library.Solution/README.md

   * _Spec:_ When user opens localhost:5000.
       * _Input:_ user opens web app
-      * _Output:_ homepage should open "Welcome to the TodoList!" and also give you a link "See TodoList"
+      * _Output:_ homepage should open "Welcome to the Library!" and also give you a link "See Library"

 ## Known Bugs